Identifying Birds

 Field marks at a glance:

-Blue Jays are feeder regulars that eat sunflower seeds and peanuts readily, stuffing multiple seeds into their expandable throat pouch to cache elsewhere.
+Blue Jays are feeder regulars that eat sunflower seeds and peanuts readily, stuffing multiple seeds and even whole peanuts into their expandable throat pouch to cache elsewhere.
+A single Blue Jay can carry off and bury several acorns in one trip, then return dozens of times over a fall afternoon, which is part of why oak seedlings so often turn up well outside the shade of any parent tree.

 Steller's Jay

-West of the Rockies, the Steller's Jay takes the Blue Jay's ecological role.
-The two species look different enough that confusion is rare when you know both exist.
+West of the Rockies, the Steller's Jay takes the Blue Jay's ecological role, occupying a similar niche in mountain and coastal forests the way the Blue Jay does in eastern woodlots and suburbs.
+The two species look different enough that confusion is rare when you know both exist, and they are roughly the same size class, so range and plumage do the identification work rather than measurements.

 The Black-billed Magpie: Hard to Mistake, Easy to Enjoy